briffy/PiscesQoLDashboard/README.md

 ## Change Log ##
+- v0.2.3
+  * Actually put ALL the fixes in from the previous update this time...

 - v0.2.2
   * Potential fix for miner height not displaying correctly and causing it to show as perpetually syncing (thanks to fraggy2k).
   * Modified witness log output to better capture the full witness event.